Skip to main content

 As it turns out, the ability to learn is about more than building and strengthening neural connections.
 Even more important is our ability to break down the old ones.
 It’s called “synaptic pruning.”
 As explained by Pollack and Cabane, here’s how it works:

 “Glial cells” are the gardeners of your brain—they act to speed up signals between certain neurons.
-But other glial cells are the waste removers, pulling up weeds, killing pests, raking up dead leaves.
+But other glial cells are the waste removers, pulling weeds, killing pests, and raking up dead leaves.
 Your brain’s pruning gardeners are called “microglial cells.”
 They prune your synaptic connections.
 The question is, how do they know which ones to prune?

 This is how your brain makes the physical space for you to build new and stronger connections so you can learn more.